 So, that’s the big secret to that tender, velvety meat texture Chinese restaurant stir fry dishes have.
 Shhh…

 As mentioned above, this is very versatile.
 Feel free to use whatever veggies you like.
-This is what we used today:
+This is what I used today:

-- Pork – This time we used loin, which worked perfectly after velveting.
+- Pork – This time I used loin, which worked perfectly after velveting.
 Shoulder would also work well.

 - Onion